boozallen/jenkins-templating-engine/docs/concepts/library-development/library-configuration-file.md

 The method annotated with `@Validate` can be in its own step file or added as an additional method within an existing step file.

 !!! note
-    The example above assumes that the `threshold` library parameter has been configured as part of the pipeline configuration.
+    The example above assumes that the `threshold` library parameter has been configured as part of the Pipeline Configuration.
     This could be also be validated using Groovy or by combining the functionality of the library configuration file to set the `threshold` parameter as a required field that must be a Number.